Justsenger/ExHyperV/README.md

 · Connect to the virtual machine via Moonlight.
 If all goes well, video and sound will be transmitted to the Moonlight client.

 3.  **USB Graphics Card + GPU-PV**
-    - **Idea**: Use PCIe passthrough to assign a USB controller to the VM, then connect a USB graphics card (e.g., based on [DisplayLink DL-6950](https://www.synaptics.com/cn/products/displaylink-graphics/integrated-chipsets/dl-6000) or [Silicon Motion SM768](https://www.siliconmotion.com/product/cht/Graphics-Display-SoCs.html) chips) as the display device.
+    - **Idea**: Use PCIe Passthrough to assign a USB controller to the VM, then connect a USB graphics card (e.g., based on [DisplayLink DL-6950](https://www.synaptics.com/cn/products/displaylink-graphics/integrated-chipsets/dl-6000) or [Silicon Motion SM768](https://www.siliconmotion.com/product/cht/Graphics-Display-SoCs.html) chips) as the display device.
     - **Status**: This solution may conflict with large memory graphics cards and requires more testing.

 #### Configuration Process